pycontribs/gri/README.md

   owned     Changes originated from current user (implicit)
 ```

+There is also an experimental `grib` command line for quering bugs (issues),
+which has almost identical options.

 ## Contributing

 Are you missing a feature, just check if there is a bug open for it and add